drzax/silverstripe-bits/SingletonPage/README.md

 ```

 Note that if your project only has one page type that needs to be a singleton it you can do all this just by overriding the `canCreate` method in that class and
-there's no need for a DataExtension at all.
+there's no need for a DataObjectDecorator at all.

 Requirements
 ------------

-Silverstripe 3.0+
+Silverstripe 2.4.x